Vinograd-j/arcade-games/README.md

 4. Use `cd build` to go into the created folder.

 5. Write: `cmake -G "MinGW Makefiles" -DBUILD_SHARED_LIBS=ON ..`.
-You can write OFF in the `BUILD_SHARED_LIBS` option, then the SFML library will be built as static
+You can write OFF in the `BUILD_SHARED_LIBS` option, then the SFML library will be built as static. ( SFML library will be downloaded automatically ).

 6. Now you can compile the project using `mingw32-make`.
 The executable file will be in arcade-games/bin